Honser/honser.github.io/_posts/2017-11-01-AutoScaling-Online-Ticketing-Website.md

 &nbsp;

 #### Problems
 Certain times of year are the ultimate stress test for e-commerce, and so many retail sites fail to prepare at all.
-Websites that aren’t prepared pay the price.
+Websites that are not prepared pay the price.
 If you fail to handle the crush of traffic, the purchases are certainly going to be made from someone else, essentially doubling the damage of your downtime through the enrichment of your competition.

 &nbsp;